jonnonz1/nz-statute-book/acts/public/2010/environment-canterbury-temporary-commissioners-and-improved-water-management-act-2010.md

 (2) The High Court Rules apply if a procedural matter is not provided for by or under those sections.

 ### 55 Appeal to Court of Appeal
-Subpart 8 of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to a decision of the High Court on an appeal under section 53 as if the decision had been made under section 294 of that Act.
+Section 66 of the Judicature Act 1908 applies, with any necessary modifications, to a decision of the High Court on an appeal under section 53.

 **Making or declining to make WCO**